ghostrider-05/patreon-api-spec/README.md

 ### Documentation

-The public OpenAPI specification is also available on the [documentation of `patreon-api.ts`](https://patreon-api.pages.dev/api/).
+To view both the stable and experimental specifications, see the [API reference](https://patreon.apidocumentation.com/v2-stable/reference).

+To use the Patreon API with a library, go to the [documentation of `patreon-api.ts`](https://patreon-api.pages.dev/).

 <!-- TODO: -->
 <!-- ### Integrating with Postman -->